SparebankenVest/azure-key-vault-to-kubernetes/README.md

 **Note: By default the `azure-keyvault-controller` controller auto sync Secrets every 10 minutes (configurable) and depending on how many secrets are synchronized can cause extra usage costs of Azure Key Vault.**

-### Azure Key Vault Env Injector
+### Env Injector

-The Azure Key Vault Env Injector works like this:
+The Env Injector works like this:

-1. Create a `AzureKeyVaultEnvSecret` resource, containing information the Azure Key Vault Env Injector can use later to retrieve a secret from Azure Key Vault
+1. Create a `AzureKeyVaultSecret` resource, containing information the Env Injector can use later to retrieve a secret from Azure Key Vault
 2. Create a Pod (typically using `Deployment` or anything else that creates a Pod in Kubernetes) containing environment variable placeholders as below:
 ```
 env:
 - name: <name of environment variable>
-  value: azurekeyvault@<name of AzureKeyVaultEnvSecret>?<optional field query>
+  value: azurekeyvault@<name of AzureKeyVaultSecret>?<optional field query>
 - name: <name of another environment variable>
-  value: azurekeyvault@<name of another AzureKeyVaultEnvSecret>?<optional field query>
+  value: azurekeyvault@<name of another AzureKeyVaultSecret>?<optional field query>
 ...
 ```
 3. Just before the pod gets created, a Mutating Web Hook is triggered which injects a init-container into the Pod